zerosurfer/hypecommerce/README.md

 ## Organization & Philosophy

 We're shaping the next-generation of eCommerce.
 We made Hype Commerce to be scalable, adaptable, and affordable for any business to get up and running.
-We hold our code to the highest standards.
-We value clean, well-documented, and high performing code.

 [https://github.com/hypecommerce/hypecommerce/wiki/Philosophy](https://github.com/hypecommerce/hypecommerce/wiki/Philosophy)